Sibanye-Stillwater

-Sibanye-Stillwater is a multinational mining and metals processing group with a diverse portfolio of mining and processing operations and projects and investments across five continents.
-The Group is also one of the foremost global PGM auto catalytic recyclers and has interests in leading mine tailings retreatment operations.
+Sibanye-Stillwater is a global mining and metals processing group with a portfolio of mining and processing operations and projects and investments across five continents.
+The Group is also one of the global recyclers of a suite of metals and has interests in secondary mining operations.

-Sibanye-Stillwater has established itself as one of the world's largest primary producers of platinum, palladium, and rhodium and is also a top-tier gold producer.
-It produces other platinum group metals (PGMs) such as iridium and ruthenium, along with chrome, copper and nickel as by-products.
+Sibanye-Stillwater is one of the world's largest producers and refiners of platinum group metals (PGMs: platinum, palladium, rhodium, iridium and ruthenium) and is also a top-tier gold producer.
+It also produces nickel, chrome, copper, silver, cobalt and zinc.

-The Group has recently begun to build and diversify its asset portfolio into battery metals mining and processing and is increasing its presence in the circular economy by growing and diversifying its recycling and tailings reprocessing operations globally.
+The Group has also diversified mining and processing battery metals and has increased its presence in the circular economy by expanding its recycling and secondary-mining exposure globally.

 History

-In 2012, Gold Fields Limited unbundled its subsidiary, GFI Mining South Africa Proprietary Limited (“GFIMSA”), which was then renamed Sibanye Gold Limited (“Sibanye Gold”), and consisted of the KDC (formerly Kloof) and Beatrix mines, as well as an array of support service entities in South Africa.
+In 2012, Gold Fields Limited unbundled its subsidiary, GFI Mining South Africa Proprietary Limited ("GFIMSA"), which was then renamed Sibanye Gold Limited ("Sibanye Gold"), and consisted of the Kloof, Driefontein and Beatrix mines, as well as an array of support service entities in South Africa.
 "Gold Fields stockholders were given one share in Sibanye for each of their Gold Fields shares."
 The three South African mines transferred from Gold Fields to Sibanye are: